emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/introduction.md

 #### Rust and Wasm

 Follow [these instructions](https://doc.rust-lang.org/book/ch01-01-installation.html) for setting up Rust.
-Then, add the `wasm32-unknown-unknown` toolchain which enables compiling Rust to [Web Assembly (wasm)](https://webassembly.org/), the low-level language used by the Axion platform.
+Then, add the `wasm32-unknown-unknown` toolchain which enables compiling Rust to [Web Assembly (wasm)](https://webassembly.org/), the low-level language used by the Fermi platform.

 ```bash
 # Get Rust in linux and MacOS